BounceU/BenReader/README.md

 	│  ├─ settings.png
 	├─ res/
 	├─ tts/
+	│  ├─ bin/
-	│  ├─ _internal/
+    │  │  ├─ ffmpeg.exe
 	│  ├─ tts_epub (executable)
    ```
    The jar is the one you compiled in step 2, and the contents of the `tts` folder are the contents of the `dist/tts_epub/` folder you compiled in step 4.
 With this, the program is done and you just need to run the jar.
 Internal program files will appear when you start using the program, like a `config.json` file.
+You will need to download the [FFMPEG](https://ffmpeg.org/download.html) distributible for your operating system and insert it into the tts/bin folder as shown above.
 6. (Optional) Build as application with jpackage

    In the `BenReader` directory you created, run the following to create an installer